-Read about Fiona
+Read about Fiona & Vince

-Owner of K9 FUNdamentals
+Owner's of K9 FUNdamentals

 Coupled with my lifelong passion and love for animals, I became a certified dog trainer in 2016.
 My qualifications include:

 Canine Behaviour and Training Certificate (NZQA CAM-CBT)

 Pet First Aid (Pet First Aid & Training NZ)

 Puppy trainer (Pet Addict UK - online)